Bill Text: CA AB2085 | 2023-2024 | Regular Session | Chaptered

 (1) If the local agency determines that the development is in conflict with any of the objective planning standards specified in subdivision (a), then all of the following apply:

-(A) The local agency shall provide the development proponent written documentation of which the standard or standards with which the development conflicts with, conflicts, and an explanation for the reason or reasons the development conflicts with that standard or standards.
+(A) The local agency shall provide the development proponent written documentation of the standard or standards with which the development conflicts, and an explanation for the reason or reasons the development conflicts with that standard or standards.

 (C) Within 60 calendar days after the local agency has received the materials submitted pursuant to subparagraph (B), the local agency shall determine whether the development as supplemented or amended is consistent with the objective planning standards specified in subdivision (a).